UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 -   Sensor msgs JointState:
     -   string `name` - The name of the actuator module, typically "axis#".
-    -   float `position` - The current position of the actuator module in m.
+    -   float[0] `position` - The current position of the actuator module in m.
-    -   velocity `velocity` - The current velocity of the actuator module in mm/s.
+    -   float[0] `velocity` - The current velocity of the actuator module in mm/s.

 This topic is updated as often as the maintain state loop is run.
 See the Base.h for the sleep time of the maintain state loop.

+### Home Elapsed Time MSG

+The home elapsed time message is a topic that reports the time the actuator was homed since boot of the module.
+This is used to determine how long the actuator has been homed for.
+The online time is reported by the health message.

+Topic: `roi_ros/act/axis0/home_elapsed_time` (there will be `actuator_count` of these topics, `axis#` corresponds to the subdevice ids)

+Structure:

+-   builtin_interfaces Duration:
+    -   int32 `sec` - The number of seconds the actuator has been homed for.
+    -   uint32 `nanosec` - The number of nanoseconds the actuator has been homed for.

 ### Go To Absolute Position SRV